koushik80/koushik80/README.md

 - :keyboard: I believe in #SharingIsCaring.
 So here to share with you what I have learned.
 And every day I am learning something new.
 - :briefcase: According to my tech skills, I'm looking for an internship place or an Azure Administrator/Junior Software Developer position.
 - :handshake: I'm looking to collaborate with someone who is interested in Software Development, Clouds, Data Analytics & DevOps.
 - :technologist: I ensure my skills are kept up to date within this rapidly changing industry.
-My current study domains are Azure Administration, Network Security, Azure Virtual Desktop, Azure Security, Azure Monitor, Azure Arc, M365, PaaS service, Windows Server 2019 Admin, Microservices(Node & React), Docker & Kubernetes, testing etc.
+My current study domains are Azure Administration, Network Security, Azure Virtual Desktop, Azure Security Technologies, Azure Monitor, Azure Arc, M365, PaaS Services, Container Services, Windows Server 2019 Admin, Microservices(Node & React), Docker & Kubernetes, Testing etc.
 - :zap: In my free time when I'm not pushing codes, you'll find me enjoying time with my family, cooking, gardening, reading tech articles or listening to music.

 ---